EricaLinaG/ericas-emacs/README.md

 ## Installation

 I use Emacsn now with Chemacs2.
-I wouldn't want to install emacs the hard way again.
+I wouldn't want to manage my emacs the hard way again.

 ### Emacsn - Chemacs2

-I believe the preferred way is to use [Emacsn](https://github.com/ericalinag/Emacsn) to install it.
+Go to the [Emacsn](https://github.com/ericalinag/Emacsn) repo and follow the directions there.

+Using [Chemacs2](https://github.com/plexus/chemacs2) as an emacs bootloader gives lots of possibilities.

-That will allow you to have dev, stable, test, and other Emacs configurations installed simultaneously.
+Chemacs allows Emacsn to create dev, stable, test, for a default configuration and also have other Emacs configurations installed simultaneously.
-With multiple profiles to execute emacs in different ways.
+With multiple profiles to execute the emacs installs in different ways.

 For manintenance, Emacsn provides these commands.
   - `make <profile-name>-update` etc.
-    - `make stable-update` in ~/Emacs will update your stable install.
+    - `make stable-update` in ~/Emacsn will update your stable install.
-    - `make test-update` in ~/Emacs will update your test install.
+    - `make test-update` in ~/Emacsn will update your test install.
-    - `make doom-update` in ~/Emacs will update your doom install.
+    - `make doom-update` in ~/Emacsn will update your doom install.

-  - `make test-install`  in ~/Emacs will create a fresh test install of whatever the default configuration has in github.
+  - `make test-install`  in ~/Emacsn will create a fresh test install of whatever the default configuration has in github.

 ### Clone -> ~/.emacs.d   The hard way ???